0x647A/ds-training-2018/titanic/README.md

 # titanic

-Titanic: Machine Learning from Disaster is Kaggle competition, what is start of my adventure with machine learning.
+Titanic: "Machine Learning from Disaster" is Kaggle competition, what is start of my adventure with machine learning.

 The goal is to predict if a passenger survived the sinking of the Titanic or not.